Pages in this Section

 All pupils attending Samuel Cody Specialist Sports College will have a Education, Health Care Plan.
 Places at the school are allocated by the SEN department of Hampshire County Council.

 - Continual Assessment

-– All pupils have baseline assessments carried out within six weeks off entry to the school with regular subjective and objective assessments to track individual progress.
+All pupils have baseline assessments carried out within six weeks off entry to the school with regular subjective and objective assessments to track individual progress.
 These assessments relate to graduated assessment criteria.
 This data is used to plan subsequent teaching input, learning activities, reinforcement and amelioration.

 - Communication with Parents – Parents are kept informed of their child’s progress through both formal and informal methods.